myselfswastikmishra/TechTribe-final/README.md

-# TechTribe HQ Website
+# Tech Tribe Website

-Welcome to the TechTribe HQ project repository.
+Welcome to the Tech Tribe project repository.
 This document provides a comprehensive guide to understanding, running, and managing the website.

 ## 🚀 Getting Started